Suffering is such an overused and under-specific term in meditation practice and spirituality.

 Suffering is relative, in both senses of the word.

-When we have built resiliency, wellbeing and perspective into our systems, things that could overwhelm us seem like less of a big deal.
+When you have built some resiliency, wellbeing and perspective into your system, things that would have previously been overwhelming can seem like less of a big deal.
+The size of the suffering is relative to what you are capable of handling.

-But it is also relative in the sense that it arises from our connection between ourselves and the other person or thing we are interacting with.
-We can be a super Zen practitioner, but if we are in a toxic environment, there will be suffering.
-Some situations are just pitted against us being able to be at ease with them.
+But it is also relative in the sense that suffering arises from the connection between yourself and the other person or thing you are interacting with.

-We don’t exist separately from our environments and this means that as an individual you can’t just do a thing that means that you will be free from suffering.
+You don’t exist separately from the environment or relationships around you and this means that as an individual you can’t just do a thing that means that you will be free from suffering.

-When we feel safe, open and resourced we are no longer putting all our energy into managing things or protecting ourselves.
-We are able to open to new experiences and aspects of our being much more easily.
-It gives us a safe place to play with consciousness and experience different ways of being that open doors of perception to a deeper way of understanding the Universe.
+When people are in spaces where they feel safe, open and resourced, they are no longer putting all their energy into managing things or protecting themselves.
+Immediate suffering is reduced, but people are also able to open to new experiences and aspects of their being much more easily.
+It gives people a safe place to play with consciousness and experience different ways of being that open doors of perception to a deeper way of understanding the Universe.